pvandenh/NeovoltBattery_ModbusPlugin/README.md

 ## 👏 Credits

 - Based on Bytewatt Modbus RTU Protocol V1.12
-- Integration developed for the Home Assistant community, assisted by Claude.io
+- Integration developed for the Home Assistant community, assisted by Claude.ai
 - Thanks to all contributors and testers!

 ---